Wasyl144/deno-backend/README.md

 # deno-backend
-First attempt to make a backend in Deno
+First attempt to make a backend in Deno.

-## API for online store created in TypeScript.
+API for online store created in TypeScript.

-####How to run
+## How to run

 You need to install deno, after this write this commad to shell: